pranavmahabs/bindcompare/docs/guide.rst

 Overlap Profiles
 ++++++++++++++++

-Here, we will provide a concrete example and how it could be interpreted.
-Here we have two comparisons, first TAF15 binding compared to FUS DNA binding.
+Here we will present two overlap profiles produced from `bindcompare` for Protein A and Protein B. In the first image, Protein A is the reference, whose average DNA binding peaks are denoted by the black line.
+The colored lines indicate the varying overlap categories described in the docs page.

 .. image:: ./images/taf15_fus_dna.png
    :align: center
    :width: 220

-Next we have TAF15 DNA binding compared to its RNA binding.
+Here, we present the DNA binding peaks as a reference for Protein A. Overlaid, we have the RNA binding peaks for Protein A.

 .. image:: ./images/taf15_dnarna.png
    :align: center
    :width: 220

-Looking at the first plot, we can see that a large number of FUS binding sites bind towards the beginning or end of a TAF15 binding site with much fewer occurring in the extended scoped region.
-This indicates that FUS positions itself near TAF15 binding.
-On the other hand, when comparing TAF15 DNA binding to its RNA binding, we see that while there are 100s of sites where DNA and RNA binding overlap, there is no clear skew along the scoped region.
+Looking at the first plot, we can see that a large number of Protein B binding sites bind towards the beginning or end of a Protein A binding site with much fewer occurring in the extended scoped region.
+This indicates that Protein B positions itself near Protein A binding.
+On the other hand, when comparing Protein A DNA binding to its RNA binding, we see that while there are 100s of sites where DNA and RNA binding overlap, there is no clear skew along the scoped region.